top of page

 Courses:

-In Operations, we introduce students to industry standard operational procedures.
-The student receives a generic representation of industry-accepted practices for safely operating an ambulance, managing mass casualty incidents, managing terrorist threats and attacks, participating in rescue operations, managing hazardous materials incidents & working in and around crime scenes.
+In Operations we will introduce students to industry standard operational procedures.
+The student will receive a generic representation of industry-accepted practices for safely operating an ambulance, managing mass casualty incidents, managing terrorist threats and attacks, participating in rescue operations, managing hazardous materials incidents, and working in and around crime scenes.

 Courses: